-Lesson 1: An Introduction to Cyberbullying, the New Adolescent Aggression
+Lesson 1: An Introduction to CyberBullying / The New Adolescent Aggression

 Lesson 2: Legal Issues: Protecting Your Students, Your School and Yourself

-An overview of the legal issues, student rights and responsibilities, and best practices to protect your school and yourself.
+This lesson will provide an overview of the legal issues, student rights and responsibilities, and best practices to protect your school and yourself.

 Lesson 3: Age, Gender and Racial Differences in Cyberbullying

-Lesson 4: What Educators and Parents Can Do to Prevent and Stop Cyberbullying
+Lesson 4: What Educators and Parents Can Do To Prevent and Stop Cyberbullying

-Identify and define guidelines for prevention, intervention, counseling and stopping cyberbullying before it starts.
+In this lesson students will identify and define guidelines for prevention, intervention, counseling and stopping cyberbullying before it starts.

 Upon completion, participants will be able to:

-- Demonstrate understanding and knowledge of cyberbullying.
+- Develop an understanding and knowledge of cyberbullying

-- Analyze and identify the various types of cyberbullies.
+- Analyze and identify the various types of cyberbullies

-- Identify strategies to prevent cyberbullying.
+- Identify strategies to prevent cyberbullying

-- Identify existing laws that surround cyberbullying.
+- Identify existing laws that surround cyberbullying

-- Identify ways to support students, staff and families in understanding bullying and harassment issues.
+- Identify ways to support students, staff and families in understanding bullying and harassment issues

-- Identify profiles of bullies and victims.
+- Identify profiles of bullies and victims

 Participants will have 180 days to complete this self-paced online course.